 7. Strategic Priorities and Strategic Objectives

 If a strategic plan is already in place, then the strategic priorities – ideally no more than three – and supporting strategic objectives will be detailed here.
 There will be a reference to the strategic plan and crossover information as required.
-This section is likely to be omitted in a start-up business plan, or a market-testing plan.
+This section will likely be omitted in a start-up business or market-testing plan.

 8. Operations and Logistics

 No company can succeed without detailed operational plans that explain how the delivery of the business plan is going to happen.
-This section will include every element of ‘doing’ in the company – from customer service through to actual service delivery and supporting activities such as IT service delivery and telephony, fleet logistics, website development and maintenance and so forth.
-KPIs may be included from the strategic plan and targets will be explained where financial incentivisation is used to drive enhanced performance.
+This section will include every element of ‘doing’ in the company – from customer service to actual service delivery and supporting activities such as IT service delivery and telephony, fleet logistics, website development and maintenance, etc. KPIs may be included in the strategic plan, and targets will be explained where financial incentivisation is used to drive enhanced performance.

 9. Key Performance Measures

 These measures will include the most important measures of strong performance and show stakeholders exactly how success will be managed.
-There is an obvious crossover with the KPIs detailed in the strategic plan, and there may be additional financial-based measures, such as classic profit measures, investor returns and so forth.
-Don’t rely on spreadsheets for this part of the process, it is too important!
-Look at a good KPI Software product that will be allocated measure to real people and allow them to be updated with ease.
+There is an obvious crossover with the KPIs detailed in the strategic plan.
+There may be additional financial-based measures, such as classic profit measures, investor returns, etc. Don’t rely on spreadsheets for this part of the process.
+It is too important!
+Look at a good KPI Software product that will be allocated measures to real people and allow them to be easily updated.

 10. Financial Forecasts

-No business plan is worth its salt without a solid set of underpinning financials!
-In fact, many CEOs or business leaders have a financial background, and this section will take time and effort to develop and to balance.
-The financial forecasts will detail the costs of delivery – encompassing everything from fixed costs such as rent, rates and loan repayments, through to investment costs such as new software and variable costs such as staffing and stock.
-It will also detail projected targets for income, as well as details of funding sources (gearing), investor information (explaining projected risks vs returns as appropriate) and other key pieces of financial data, such as expected ratios of financial health.
-Historical financial performance information will be included, as well as projections against current performance so that investors, banks and other bodies with a financial interest in the company can see trends and carry out their own analysis.
+No business plan is worth it’s salt without solid underpinning financials!
+Many CEOs or business leaders have a financial background, and this section will take time and effort to develop and balance.
+The financial forecasts will detail the costs of delivery – encompassing everything from fixed costs, such as rent, rates and loan repayments, to investment costs, such as new software and variable costs, such as staffing and stock.
+It will also detail projected income targets, funding sources (gearing), investor information (explaining projected risks vs returns as appropriate), and other key pieces of financial data, such as expected ratios of financial health.
+Historical financial performance information will be included, as well as projections against current performance so that investors, banks and other bodies with a financial interest in the company can see trends and conduct their own analysis.